 The Best MBAs in Singapore

-Disclaimer: It is difficult to rank the various MBAs in Singapore, because they vary in teaching style, curriculum and specialization.
+Disclaimer: It is difficult to rank the various MBAs in Singapore because they vary in teaching style, curriculum and specialization.
 To make an informed choice, you would have to read their website and even enquire more to make a good decision.
-Nevertheless, here is a guide on what are the top 10 MBAs in Singapore to look out for.
-The QS WU Ranking system used here is the most comprehensive ranking system because it consists of the most universities and it uses graduate and employer surveys to determine 1) Academic Reputation 2) Employee Reputation 3) Faculty Student Ratio 4) International Indicators 5) Citations per Faculty 6) Web Impact 7) Staff with PhD to give you a good overview of the university strength.
+Nevertheless, here is a guide on what are the top 11 MBAs in Singapore to look out for.
+The QS WU Ranking system used/mentioned here (for Business and Management Studies) is the most comprehensive ranking system because it consists of the most universities and it uses graduate and employer surveys to determine 1) Academic Reputation 2) Employee Reputation 3) Faculty Student Ratio 4) International Indicators 5) Citations per Faculty 6) Web Impact 7) Staff with PhD to give you a good overview of the university strength.

-This French Business School is ranked 3rd by QS World Universities ranking for Business Management.
+This French Business School is ranked 2nd by QS World Universities ranking for Business Management.
 It is one of the leading and largest graduate business schools.
-Currently, there are two comprehensive and fully connected campuses in Asia (Singapore) and Europe (France), 143 renowned faculty members from 31 countries and more than 880 MBA participants, 55 executive MBAs, over 7000 executives and 64 PhD candidates.
+Currently, there are two comprehensive and fully connected campuses in Asia (Singapore) and Europe (France), 165 renowned faculty members from 41 countries and more than 1,300 MBA participants and PhD candidates as well as 11,000 executives yearly.
 What’s more?
 They collaborate with Wharton and have a joint EMBA program formed in conjunction with Tsinghua University.
-Of coursw, they have an international reputation backed with accreditation from AACSB, EQUIS and AMBA.
+Of course, they have an international reputation backed with accreditation from AACSB, EQUIS and AMBA.
 The INSEAD Asia campus is located near one-north MRT station.

 NUS MBA’s programme is great.
 Of course, it’s NUS, arguably the best university in Singapore.
-There is no worries about recognition considering it’s backed by both EQUIS and AACSB.
-NUS has a great global reach and is partners with the Columbia Business School, Duke Fuqua and Copenhagen Business School which students can spend a semester abroad to gain an international experience.
+There are no worries about recognition considering it is backed by both EQUIS and AACSB.
+NUS has a great global reach and is partners with the Columbia Business School, Duke Fuqua and Copenhagen Business School which students can spend a semester abroad to gain international experience.

 Duration: 2 Semesters (1 Year) – Full-Time, 4 Semesters (2 Years) – Part-Time

-4. Lee Kong Chian School of Business (LKCSB), Singapore Management University
+5. Lee Kong Chian School of Business (LKCSB), Singapore Management University (QS WU 39th Globally)

 Duration: 12 Months (Full-Time), 18 Months (Part-Time)

 Well-known in Europe as a leading business school, ESSEC offers a comprehensive MBA with a huge variety of specializations.
-This niche French institution is famous for its health and food business specialisations.
-The MBA course is available in Paris and in Singapore and the part-time course last 2-3 years which is a little long to be honest, but most certainly recognized being ranked 3rd in Masters of Management by the Financial Times.
+This niche French institution offers specialized MBAs for Finance, Health Management, Hospitality, and Luxury Management amongst others.
+The school “focuses on developing students in the areas of Digital Business, Entrepreneurship & Innovation, SmartLife & Smart Economy, and Leadership.”
+The ESSEC Global MBA is available in Paris and in Singapore and is a 1-year full-time programme.
+Most certainly recognized being ranked 3rd in Masters of Management by the Financial Times.
 It is also accredited by AACSB and EQUIS.

 Having campuses in Dubai, Sydney and of course Singapore, SP Jain Global School Of Management is a school worth taking a look.
 It focuses on the development of attributes like global intelligence, creativity and innovation, teamwork, decision-making and communication skills.
 It is accredited by TEQSA and ABEST21.
-It was ranked #10 by Forbes in the “The Best International Business School” for its Global MBA programme, which is pretty decent by all measures.
+It was ranked #12 by Forbes for International 1-year MBAs, which is pretty decent by all measures.

 Duration: 1 year Full-Time